codess-aus/DP-900/data.md

 * All rows in the same table have the same set of columns.

 * A table can contain any number of rows.

+Examples:
+* Inventory management
+* Order management
+* Reporting database
+* Accounting

+* Records are frequently created and updated.
+* Multiple operations have to be completed in a single transaction.
+* Relationships are enforced using database constraints.
+* Indexes are used to optimize query performance.
+* Data is highly normalized.
+* Database schemas are required and enforced.
+* Many-to-many relationships between data entities in the database.
+* Constraints are defined in the schema and imposed on any data in the database.
+* Data requires high integrity.
+Indexes and relationships need to be maintained accurately.
+* Data requires strong consistency.
+Transactions operate in a way that ensures all data are 100% consistent for all users and processes.
+* Size of individual data entries is small to medium-sized.

 * A primary key uniquely identifies each row in a table.
 No two rows can share the same primary key.
 * The primary key is a unique value assigned to a row.